RizFie/Bank-Marketing-Neural-Network/README.md

 ## 2) The Pipeline

 ### 1. Data Cleaning
 * **Leakage Removal:** Dropped the `duration` column.
 This variable is only known *after* a call is made, so including it would cause data leakage and fake 100% accuracy.
+Also dropped 2 other columns.
 * **Deduplication:** Removed duplicate customer records.
 * **Imputation:**
     * Categorical features (e.g., job, education) filled with **"unknown"**.